Skip to content

 Data Sources

-Source Agency / Publisher Data Used
+Source Agency / Publisher What We Use It For

 Global Port Emissions Inventory Tool (goPEIT) ICCT Vessel-level emissions by port, vessel class, and operating mode